eira-fransham/pollock/README.md

 Pollock is designed to allow quick hacking on code that you don't intend to ever maintain.
 It's for experiments and mistakes.

 If you've used Processing before the API will look familiar.
-If you've used some big Rust game frameworks the API will probably look totally alien.
+If you've used some popular Rust game frameworks the API will probably look totally alien.
 For a start, you don't define a trait.
 I chose to use the builder pattern to avoid the problem of having to annotate types everywhere, and to mean that you need to understand less of Rust to be able to write something, even if it's only something simple, in Rust.

 ```rust
 extern crate pollock;